Fifth Sunday of Lent (Year A)

 We also must learn from St. Thomas that, even if we do fail, we can start again.
 Thomas was willing, but then he fled at the sight of persecution.
 He ended up doubting, but in the end he courageously lived out his conviction to go and die with Jesus.
 It’s not so much how many times we fail; rather, it’s how we finish the race.

 Reflect, today, upon the resolve in the heart of St. Thomas and use it as a meditation upon your own resolve.
 Do not worry if you fail in this resolve, you can always get up and try again.
 Reflect also upon the final resolution St. Thomas made when he did die a martyr.
-Make the choice to follow his example and you, too, will be counted among the saints of Heaven.
+Make the choice to follow his example and you, too, will be counted among the saints in Heaven.

-Lord, I desire to follow You wherever You lead.
+My resolute Lord, I desire to follow You wherever You lead.
 Give me a firm resolve to walk in Your ways and to imitate the courage of St. Thomas.
 When I fail, help me to get back up and resolve again.
 I love You, dear Lord, help me to love You with my life.
 Jesus, I trust in You.

 The Call to Die

-The Fifth Sunday of Lent, Year B
+Fifth Sunday of Lent, Year B

 “Amen, amen, I say to you, unless a grain of wheat falls to the ground and dies, it remains just a grain of wheat; but if it dies, it produces much fruit.”
 John 12:24